DigitalNZ/supplejack_common/README.md

 ## Vision
 The vision of this proyect is to have something that change very easily since harvesting in itself is a very unpredictable task with very different types of sources and also the data requierements for the API evolve.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'dnz_harvester'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install dnz_harvester

+## Usage

+TODO: Write usage instructions here

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request